-Canned pumpkin is convenient but the taste is just not the same as fresh baked pumpkin.
+Canned pumpkin is convenient but the taste is just not the same as a fresh-baked pumpkin.
 If you are wanting to make an outstanding pumpkin pie this year, fresh pumpkin is the way to go.
-Many just see the pumpkins in the fall time and think that they are just for decoration and end up picking up a can of pumpkin because they don’t know how great the taste of fresh pumpkin is, they get it for convenience, or they don’t know how to cook fresh pumpkin.
+Many just see the pumpkins in the fall time and think that they are just for decoration and end up picking up a can of pumpkin because they don’t know how great they taste of fresh pumpkin is, they get it for convenience, or they don’t know how to cook fresh pumpkin.

 There are different ways of cooking pumpkin but this is the easiest way that I have found for myself.

 - Cut your pumpkin in half and scoop out the seeds and the darker orange strings.